CoRe Cancer Treatment Files

 Overview

-The main diagnoses (e.g., admitting, principal, reason for visit, and line diagnoses) listed on the claim are included in the CoRe Treatment Files.
-All diagnosis variables listed on the claims are also searched for cancer diagnosis information, see the identification and classification of cancer diagnosis (PDF, 158 KB) codes considered; codes for up to three unique primary cancer diagnoses and up to three unique secondary cancer diagnoses are included on each CoRe treatment record.
+The main diagnoses (e.g., admitting, principal, reason for visit, and line diagnoses) listed on the BASE record are included in the CoRe Treatment Files.
+All diagnosis variables listed on the record are also searched for cancer diagnosis information, see the identification and classification of cancer diagnosis (PDF, 158 KB) codes considered; codes for up to three unique primary cancer diagnoses and up to three unique secondary cancer diagnoses are included on each CoRe treatment record.
 Diagnosis codes can help determine the reason for treatment, assess agreement with type of cancer diagnosed in the registry data and/or gain insights into secondary tumor diagnoses.

 Note: caution should be taken because the reporting of secondary cancer diagnoses is not usually required for reimbursement.
 Therefore, secondary cancer diagnoses are likely under-reported in the Medicare BASE data.